 II.F.1.a.
 PI Changes and Award Transfers

-Changes in PI are not allowed, except under extenuating circumstances that will be evaluated on a case-by-case basis and at the discretion of the Grants Officer.
+The organizational transfer of a CRA award is strongly discouraged and in most cases will not be allowed.
+Approval of a transfer request will be on a case-by-case basis at the discretion of the Grants Officer.